Beat It: Release and reception

-"Beat It" was released in early 1983, following the successful chart performances of "The Girl Is Mine" and "Billie Jean".
+"Beat It" was released in early 1983 to widespread acclaim, following the successful chart performances of "The Girl Is Mine" and "Billie Jean".
 Frank DiLeo, the vice president of Epic Records, convinced Jackson to release "Beat It" while "Billie Jean" was heading towards number one.
 DiLeo, who later became Jackson's manager, correctly predicted that both singles would remain in the top 10 at the same time.
+The song reached number one on the Billboard Hot 100 on April 30, 1983.
 "Billie Jean" remained atop the Billboard Hot 100 for seven weeks, before being toppled by "Come On Eileen", which stayed at No. 1 for a single week, before Jackson reclaimed the position with "Beat It".

-"Billie Jean" and "Beat It" occupied the top 5 positions at the same time, a feat matched by very few artists.
+"Billie Jean" and "Beat It" occupied top 5 positions at the same time, a feat matched by very few artists.
 The single remained at the top of the Hot 100 for a total of three weeks.
 The song also charted at No. 1 on the US R&B singles chart and No. 14 on the Billboard Top Tracks chart in the US.
 Billboard ranked it at the No. 5 song for 1983.
-"Beat It" also claimed the top spot in Spain and the Netherlands, reached No. 3 in the UK and the top 20 in Austria, Norway, Italy, Sweden and Switzerland.
+"Beat It" also claimed the top spot in Spain and the Netherlands, reached No. 3 in the UK and the top 20 in Austria, Norway, Italy, Sweden and Switzerland and #2 in Australia for 4 weeks while stuck behind the smash hit, Total Eclipse of the Heart by Bonnie Tyler.

+During the week of Dec.
+18, 1982, “Beat It” was one of Billboard's top three adds at rock radio alongside cuts by Sammy Hagar and Bob Seger.
+The song peaked at No. 14 on Billboard's rock tracks chart.